serinth/node-api-boilerplate/README.md

 # Test Files

-Test files should sit with their source and be in teh format `*.spec.js`.
+Test files should sit with their source and be in the format `*.spec.js`.

+You can use nock and supertest for integration testing.

 # Dev Environment